ProAI/laravel-super-migrations/README.md

 ### Generator Command

-Run `php artisan make:migration:alt` to create a new migration class that fits to the pattern of this package.
+Run `php artisan make:super-migration` to create a new migration class that fits to the pattern of this package.
 You can declare a custom path with the `--path` option.
 Note that you have to include the service provider in order to use this command (see installation section).

 ## Support